Medical equipment and scanners

 Acoustic Qualification of Medical Facilities

 Beyond the noise emission of the devices and equipment, all medical spaces and equally so patient care zones require room-acoustic design.
 Most challenging are the acoustics of operating rooms.
 To create a nearly sterile environment, smooth surfaces are used wherever possible.
 Unfortunately this amplifies reflections and makes conversation difficult.
-And appearntly some teams listen to music while operating.
+And apparently some teams listen to music while operating.
 The target is to introduce sufficient absorption material over a wide frequency range in the zones that allow such.
 Measurement of room impulse responses and reverberation time allows numerical models to be tuned and validated, and it allows experienced acousticians to advise on the best configuration for speech intelligibility and acoustic comfort.

 More on room acoustics can be found under the building acoustics application section.